 Net Zero Energy (NZE) building is one that relies on renewable sources to produce as much energy as it consumes.
 There are several main areas where buildings are evaluated to determine LEED certification.
 All the buildings are insulated with a special soy based formula that completely seals and insulates attics, keeping them at the same temperature as the rooms.
 The HGV also uses special energy efficient windows.
 These allow in maximum light and filter out the heat carrying infrared spectrum.

 On top of the HGV buildings lay 400 photovoltaic solar panels which generate about 100kw, or 14,000$ in electricity annually.
 The photovoltaic solor panels collect energy from the minute the sun rises until the sunsets.
 The surplus energy created by HGV is sent to Florida Power and Light.
 The surplus comes back to the HGV when needed during rain storms and at night.
 Also, the buildings collect rain water to flush the high efficiency toilets and water the landscaping.
 Another way the HGV is saving energy, is the 450ft deep well pull that brings up 80° water from deep below the surface to help cool the AC, increasing efficiency by 30-50%!

-The Historic Green Village is an inspiration to the local community and the Thrashers are hoping to influence others by proving that this is possible not only commercially but residentially.
+The Historic Green Village is an inspiration to the local community.
+The Thrashers are hoping to influence others by proving that this is possible not only for commercial but residential.
 Despite the serious impact of this quaint historic village, don’t forget to check out the shopping venue while you’re here.
 The Relish Marketplace features Vintage clothing and accessories, reclaimed designer fashions and much more.
 Lastly, make sure to satisfy your sweet tooth with a delicious cupcake at Hometown Desserts and then browse the Bob Brown art gallery.